tumelo-maja/pizza_order_cli/README.md

 - On the platform, click on the 'Select a project' then click 'New Project'
 - Add a project name and click 'Create'
 - Ensure the newly created project has been selected and is the currently active project
-- Click on the hanburger icon on the top left to display the navigation menu
+- Click on the hamburger icon on the top left to display the navigation menu
 - Under 'PRODUCTS' find and hover on 'APIs and services' then click 'Library'
 - In the search bar, search for  and select 'Google Drive API':.
   - Click 'Enable' to launch API overview page
   - Click on 'Create Credentials' button, under 'Credential Type' select 'Application data' then 'Next'
   - In the 'Create service account' window, enter service account name (e.g. robert) then 'Create and Continue'
-  - Under 'Grant thise service account acces to project', Select the role of 'Editor' the 'Continue' >> 'Done'
+  - Under 'Grant this service account access to project', Select the role of 'Editor' the 'Continue' >> 'Done'
   - Click 'Keys' from the tabs and select 'Add key' then 'Create new key'
   - Ensure JOSN option is selected on the pop up window the click 'Create' (.json file will be downloaded automatically)
 - Back in the 'APIs and services' >> 'Library', search for 'Google Sheets API'